ppy/osu-wiki/news/2024/2024-03-24-4-digit-world-cup-2024-registrations-now-open.md

 ## How do I register?

-To register, simply head over to the **registration page** (*pending link*) to connect your osu! and Discord accounts.
+To register, simply head over to the **[registration page](https://osu.ppy.sh/oauth/authorize?client_id=21966&redirect_uri=https://script.google.com/macros/s/AKfycbzknySoKogThpPyGuOGOsmsr1hdCITHOQqF3UXQc-orw-9b_BuEjM129uVUBHmNGWBMpg/exec&response_type=code&scope=identify&state=%7B%22step%22%3A%22osu%22%7D)** to connect your osu! and Discord accounts.
 Players who sign up via the aforementioned link and meet the following criteria will be eligible to participate:

 - **Your osu! global rank must be within #1,000–9,999 at the time of registrations closing** (April 14, 23:59 UTC)
 - **You must not have violated the [osu! community rules](/wiki/Rules) in the past 12 months**

 All countries with at least 5 eligible registrants will have one player designated as the captain by the organisers.
 The captain is then responsible for selecting and submitting a roster of 5–8 players to represent their country in the tournament.
 Countries with more than 8 candidates are encouraged to host tryouts for their team to aid in selecting the best players.

 Joining the official [Discord server](https://discord.gg/uQarcRtB3u) of 4WC is mandatory for all players selected on a team, but we still encourage everyone, even spectators, to join in order to keep up with all important announcements and tournament livestream notifications.
-Be sure to also check out the forum thread (*pending link*) for more information and rules.
+Be sure to also check out the [forum thread](https://osu.ppy.sh/community/forums/topics/1898593) for more information and rules.
 We hope to see you all join in — be it by playing or spectating!

 —shdewz & resoa